philipjamesk/capstone-radio/README.md

 ### Required
 * vlc
 * python-vlc
-* pygame
+* pygame (should be pre-installed on Raspberry Pi)
+* Tkinter (should be pre-installed on Raspberry Pi)

 ### NOTICE
 Because of I am unsure of the copyright/trademark rules around having radio station logos as part of the source code for this project they have been removed from the repository.
 The code assumes they are stored in a folder called `img/logos/` if a logo is missing or otherwise unavailable, the logo.py class will dynamically create an image using the name of the station stored in the stations.json file.

 ### Credits
 radio.png made by [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect "Pixel perfect") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")